 Although there isn’t a standard law, certain principles are valid and persistent even when the rule is not applicable.

-Come readyIt is a given that a product manager should be able to answer questions confidently and accurately in order to maintain the trustworthiness of their statements.
-However, with the rising number of product managers under pressure, it is increasingly tempting to take a “wing it” approach.
-It is imperative that the product manager is knowledgeable enough to provide insightful answers to any questions posed, as failure to do so could potentially undermine the credibility of the entirety of their presentation.
+Come preparedIt is a standard expectation that a product manager should respond confidently and accurately to questions to maintain the credibility of their statements.
+However, with the increasing number of product managers feeling the pressure, it is tempting to adopt a “wing it” approach.
+It is crucial that product managers have the required knowledge to provide insightful answers to any posited question as failure to do so may jeopardise the credibility of their entire presentation.

-Consistent routineThis means maintaining a somewhat consistent rhythm and adhering to a routine that can be used again and again.
+Consistent routineThis means maintaining a somewhat consistent pace and sticking to a routine that can be repeatedly used.

-Excessive Elaboration at the Expense of Getting to the PointVerbosity can be defined as using an excessive number of words to express an idea or thought.
-However, in this particular instance, it simply means using the necessary amount of words to ensure that your message is effectively and accurately conveyed.
+Avoid Unnecessary ElaborationVerbosity refers to the excessive use of words to convey a message or idea.
+However, in this context, it means using the appropriate words to ensure that your message is correctly and effectively conveyed.